 The Pose: The model will keep the same pose for each 3-hour session.
 Please note that students wishing to do "gesture" drawings may move around the room to have different poses to draw.

 Materials: There is no restriction on size or medium except that the work be monochromatic.
 (Red chalk on white paper is monochromatic, red chalk on green paper is polychromatic) There are drawing boards in the classroom and basic white drawing paper is provided.
-Students are encouraged to experiment with different materials to suite their practice.
+Students are encouraged to experiment with different materials to suit their practice.

 CCS art majors are encouraged to repeat this class as often as they wish.